Amazing film character bronze statues in Leicester Square London with free audio tour!

 There are even interactive maps with sounds and visuals to accompany the figures.
 In the Leicester Square Statue free film audio tour!

 Find the handy character map located in the flower beds opposite Maison Du Mezze and Burger King.
-Hold your phone up to the little black disc, and a notification will pop-up on your phone.
+Hold your phone up to the little black disc, and a notification will pop up on your phone.
 Tap the pop-up to and you can listen via your preferred podcast platform.
 You can also use the map to guide yourself around the square and find the statues one by one.

 Thank you for reading about Leicester Square Film Statues